NikkNakk/Brightwork-Theme/README.md

         - Hover/Selected/Active effects need attention

 **Note: These represent current priority issues;**  This is just the list of priority issues.
 I have my personal notes that have a list of many other issues I have taken note of.
 The priority issues represent current issues that I believe will be noticed first by many users, and are ones that specifically would damper functionality of the theme enough to weaken support for development.
-I'm hoping that clarifying this as a test version will help streamline the process of tracking down and tweaking small issues while I am, or others, are working on some of the larger issues that would directly deture people from using the theme.
+I'm hoping that clarifying this as a test version will help streamline the process of tracking down and tweaking small issues while I am, or others, are working on some of the larger issues that would directly deter people from using the theme.
 This also gives people a chance to play with the theme without waiting forever!

 ## Roadmap and Goals